dereksmith2018/Super-Galatic-Age-Calcualtor/README.md

 * The user will then get prompt to for all their approx age on all the planet listed
 * Results will display how old the perosn would be counting a differnt paletns yearly orbit.
 365 * age / planetYear= newAge.

+### Goal of webpage
+* Returns their age in Mercury years.
+(A Mercury year is .24 Earth years.)
+* Returns their age in Venus years.
+(A Venus year is .62 Earth years.)
+* Returns their age in Mars years.
+(A Mars year is 1.88 Earth years.)
+* Returns their age in Jupiter years.
+(A Jupiter year is 11.86 Earth years.)
+* Determines how many years a user has left to live on each planet.
+* If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.

 ### Specs
 | Spec | Input | Output |